8234 Fire Alarm Dispatcher

 a.
 Receives reports of fires and other public safety emergencies and dispatches appropriate supervisor through the use of telephone radio and video communication.

 b.
 Receives box alarms and transfers to San Francisco fire Department radio dispatch; transmits extra alarms or requests for special apparatuses.

 c.
 Makes regular tests of all fire box and alarm circuits; uses line testing equipment in conjunction with two-way radio for detecting location of circuit faults; dispatches repair staff to locate and repair breakdowns in fire alarm circuits.

 d.
 Maintains station log of all activities during assigned shift.

 e.
 Monitors audio and video feedback from burglar and fire alarm devices on City property and facilities for police, fire, and ambulatory dispatch as needed; monitors various video camera system circuits and reports faults and emergencies.

 f.
 Receives trouble complaints for street lighting and traffic signals and dispatches appropriate staff.

 g.
 Monitors and reports video camera system function and intrusions

-JOB TYPE: This Temporary-Exempt - As needed position is excluded by the Charter from the competitive civil service examination process and shall serve at the discretion of the appointing officer.
-These positions are for as-needed (on-call assignments), for up to a maximum of 1040 working hours.
+JOB TYPE: The Department of Technology is seeking to fill three (3) Temporary Exempt - CAT16/Full Time positions.
+This Temporary-Exempt - Full Time position is excluded by the Charter from the competitive civil service examination process and shall serve at the discretion of the appointing officer.
+These positions are for up to a maximum of 1040 working hours.
 In order to be considered for a permanent appointment, incumbent will be required to successfully compete in a Civil Service Examination when open positions are available.